Open-Systems-Pharmacology/Midazolam-Model/Evaluation/report/markdown_for_pdf/report.md

 # 1 Introduction
 Midazolam is a widely-used sedative, approved as premedication before surgical interventions.
 It is almost exclusively metabolized by CYP3A4, turning it into a sensitive probe and victim drug for the investigation of in vivo CYP3A4 activity.
 Midazolam shows substantial first pass metabolism, resulting in a bioavailability of under 50%.
 Less than 1% of a midazolam dose is excreted unchanged in urine.

-The herein presented model represents an update of the midazolam model publisdhed by Hanke et al. ([Hanke 2018](#5-References)).
+The herein presented model represents an update of the midazolam model published by Hanke et al. ([Hanke 2018](#5-References)).
 The model has been  developed using in particular published pharmacokinetic clinical data by Hohmann et al. ([Hohmann 2015](#5-Reference)), Hyland et al. 2009 ([Hyland 2009](#5-References)) and Thummel et al. 1996 ([Thummel 1996](#5-References)).
 It has then been evaluated by comparing observed data to simulations of a large number of clinical studies covering a dose range from 0.05 mg/kg to 20 mg after intravenous and oral administrations.
 Furthermore, it has been evaluated within a CYP3A4 DDI modeling network as a victim drug.

 Model features include: